 Email Marketing – Mail Your Way To Success

 Sending targeted emails to potential customers is a go-to method for all marketers to drive sales, subscriptions or awareness.
 But off late, this method has lost its sheen due to the emergence of other marketing channels like social media.

-How has 2019 fared so far for Email Marketing?
+How was 2019 for Email Marketing?
 Do marketers still prefer this method to engage with their customers?
 Let’s find out through these stats.

 - Gmail has over 1.2 billion active users around the world.

-- By the end of 2019, there will be more than 5 billion email accounts worldwide.
+- By the end of 2023, there will be more than 4.4 billion global email users worldwide.

 - Over 78% people unsubscribe because a brand sends repeated emails.

 - More than 60% marketers use age related data to personalise their emails.